 |Applicable Patents||Patent #7,282,074 B1 and #7,282,074 C1, #6,833,016 B2|

 Yes!
-Both our molded resin and cold-rolled steel Dust Deputy® Cyclones use the same patented design to pre-separate over 99% of dust and debris, protecting your vacuum and filter from clogs and suction loss.
-The only difference between the cyclones is their durability.
+Both our molded and steel Dust Deputy Cyclones use the same patented design to pre-separate dust...

 The Dust Deputy can be used with any make, model, or size wet/dry vacuum.
 We recommend that it has an...

 No. The Steel Dust Deputy has straight 2" inlet and outlet ports.
 A 2.25" Hose Adapter and...

 Approximately 5 pounds.
 The exact weight may vary due to slight variances in the manufacturing process.

 You can use any shape or size container for your Dust Deputy cyclone.
 Keep in mind that the smaller ...